clementeaf/crypto-dashboard/README.md

 ## Overview

 This project showcases a responsive dashboard for monitoring cryptocurrency prices, market caps, and trends.
 The intuitive interface allows users to track major cryptocurrencies, filter results, and customize their viewing experience.
+The application includes a basic authentication system to protect the dashboard.

 ## Project Structure